ssfsx17/sky-islands/core.md

 - You breathe (or whatever you need to function) in a manner that causes powerful ripples throughout your body.
 The exact effect depends on the element used:
   - Air: You gain the Air Tornado Upper status condition.
     - **Air Tornado Upper** - When you cause more than 1 damage with an Unarmed attack or technique, and your Magical Accuracy is greater than 1.5x the target's Magical Evasion, you cause the target to spin around and change facing to a direction of your choice.
+      - Mapless: The target loses 2 Maneuver.
   - Crystal: You gain the Crystal Diffusion Fists status condition.
     - **Crystal Diffusion Fists** - When you cause at least 4 damage with an Unarmed attack or technique, and your Magical Accuracy is greater than 1.5x the target's Magical Evasion, 1/4th of your damage is additionally dealt to the target's Energy.
   - Dark: You gain the Dark Force Ark status condition.
     - **Dark Force Ark** - When you cause more than 1 damage with an Unarmed attack or technique, you and all square-side-adjacent allies regain 1 Energy.
+      - Mapless: Your current row
   - Earth: You gain the Earth Stone Pillar Body status condition.
     - **Earth Stone Pillar Body** - You cannot be moved or turned around unwillingly.
 Your Physical Armor is increased by an amount equal to half of your Power Level.
+      - Mapless: Enemies cannot make you lose Maneuver.
   - Fire: You gain the Fire Wheel Sprinting status condition.
     - **Fire Wheel Sprinting** - Your horizontal movement is increased by 10 feet.
 Every enemy who you move past in square-side contact receives an amount of Fire damage equal to 1/10th of your Magical Power, ignoring Magical Armor and Magical Evasion.
+      - Mapless: You gain 2 Maneuver.
+For every 2 Maneuver that you use to target an enemy's flank or rear, you cause the fire damage to one enemy.
   - Light: You gain the Light Shining Finger status condition.
     - **Light Shining Finger** - 1/10th of all damage from your Unarmed attacks and techniques is dealt to all enemies who are square-side-adjacent to your target, ignoring Evasion and Armor.
+      - Mapless: The enemy row that contains the enemy you are targeting.
   - Moon: You gain the Moon Night-Eye status condition.
     - **Moon Night-Eye** - Your Physical Accuracy, Magical Accuracy and Magical Evasion are increased by an amount equal to half of your Power Level.
   - Water: You gain the Water Flow Returning Force status condition.
     - **Water Flow Returning Force** - Every time you take more than 1 damage from an enemy who is square-side-adjacent, and your Magical Evasion is greater than 1.5x that enemy's Magical Accuracy, you immediately do an Unarmed attack against that enemy.
 This does not use APs and occurs immediately after you took the damage, thus possibly preventing the enemy from using the rest of their APs depending on circumstances.
+      - Mapless: Front row to front row fighting.
   - Wood: You gain the Wood Tree Of Life status condition.
     - **Wood Tree Of Life** - Every time you regain Health, 1/4th of that regain is additionally done to all square-side-adjacent allies.
+      - Mapless: Your current row.

 #### Rating 20